 the queen of 2018!

-The famous guide Lonely Planet has chosen Seville as the best city in the world to visit in 2018, in particularly, considering the transformation of the city in the last ten years.
-Some cities blast you away, others slowly conquer you slowly.
+World famous guide-book publisher Lonely Planet has chosen Seville as the best city in the world to visit in 2018, particularly because of the transformation of the city in the last ten years.
+Some cities blast you away, others slowly conquer you.
 Seville disarms and seduces you.

 Its historic center, dominated by a colossal Gothic cathedral, is an intoxicating mix of beautiful Mudéjar palaces, baroque churches and winding medieval streets.
 Flamenco clubs keep the intimacy and intensity of this centuries-old tradition alive whilst aristocratic mansions recall the city’s past as a showcase Moorish capital and, later, a 16th-century metropolis rich for the results of New World trade.